Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
+* COTD: fix sidequest generator hitboxes
+* COTD: fix bug where director does not do angry anim after when he should (happened with upgraded waffe powerup but cant reproduce, might be fixed)
+* COTD: fix bug where director can play angry sounds after being killed
+* Fix flag wait errors
 * Five: fix zombie pathing going to different floors
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player